mzuelch/CATs-Eurosynth/Modules/HAGIWO/Sync LFO/ReadMe.md

 	<tr>
 		<td>022303</td>
 		<td>Arduino Nano rotated by 180deg.
 No changes in pot or jack position.
 PCB layout adapted accordingly.</td>
+		<td>Make space for a shrouded IDC header.
+Mark the USB connector direction on the backside.</td>
 	</tr>
 </table>